alecjacobson/gptoolbox/README.md

 <https://github.com/alecjacobson/gptoolbox/>

-This is a toolbox of useful matlab functions for geometry processing.
-There are also tools related to constrainted optimization and image processing.
+This is a toolbox of useful MATLAB functions for geometry processing.
+There are also tools related to constrained optimization and image processing.
 Typically these are utility functions that are not stand alone applications.

-Here's an incomplete list of cool features this matlab toolbox contains:
+Here's an incomplete list of cool features this MATLAB toolbox contains:

 - wrappers for TetGen, Triangle, QSlim, meshfix
 - mesh smoothing